LeetLLM

 The original paper used comparison-style rules.
 Paraphrased, they looked like this:

-1. Choose the response that is more helpful, honest, and harmless.
+1. Choose the response that's more helpful, honest, and harmless.

 2. Choose the response that least enables illegal, dangerous, or deceptive activity.

-3. Choose the response that is more respectful of privacy and confidentiality.
+3. Choose the response that's more respectful of privacy and confidentiality.

 4. Choose the response that relies less on degrading or discriminatory stereotypes.